wylht/Dm_Promoter_PopGen/README.md

 2. At present, we have a workflow to extract pi for a given set of coordinates from a DNAString object.
 The function retrievePi() does this by calling other subfunctions.
 3. We had a good meeting (5:30 to 6:25PM) discussing next steps.
 Our major priority is acessing intervals from a BED file containing promoters.
 4. A sample DNAString object was added to the top level of our shared /N/dc2/projects folder.

+Misc updates 11-5/6

+1. Taylor wrote bedToPi.R, which is the 'master' script we needed to pull information from BED files and calculate pi across the intervals.
+2. bedToPi.R was run on our promoter dataset with sample data: 'sample_DNAstring' (Chr2L; 10 individuals), and the results are in the newly-created results/ directory, along with the command used to generate the file.
+3. We're getting there!
+We now need to ramp this up on the entire dataset (85 indv. x all chromosome arms).